-Below you will see profiles of the current Board members – they would all appreciate your prayerful support as they seek to steward CMS NSW & ACT for God’s glory and to see Jesus proclaimed as Lord all over the world.
+Below you will find profiles of the current Board members.
+They would all appreciate your prayerful support as they seek to steward CMS NSW & ACT for God’s glory and to see Jesus proclaimed as Lord throughout the world.

-Robert McPaul has recently semi retired after many years in senior Human Resource and Community Service Management roles with organisations such as Fairfax, Reckitt Benkiser, BaptistCare NSW and Presbyterian Social Services.
+Robert McPaul is semi-retired, after serving many years in senior Human Resource and Community Service Management roles with organisations such as Fairfax, Reckitt Benkiser, BaptistCare NSW and Presbyterian Social Services.
 He currently works part time with Presbyterian Social Services.

 He has been an active member of CMS since his teenage years and served as Chairman of the NSW Branch from 1995 to 2005.
 Robert is presently Chair of the CMS Trust and a member of General Committee.
 In 2011 he became the inaugural Chair of CMS NSW & ACT Company in its new incorporated structure.

-Robert and his wife Helen currently attend St Michaels Cathedral Wollongong after having attended St Mary’s at Balmain as part of the Darling St Anglican Church for the previous 9 years subsequent to moving from the Sutherland Shire after 26 years.
+Robert and his wife Helen currently attend St Michael’s Cathedral Wollongong after having attended St Mary’s at Balmain (part of Darling St Anglican Church) for the previous 9 years.
+Prior to this Robert and Helen lived in the Sutherland Shire for 26 years.
 He has been a Christian since his early childhood and like many who have had this experience has had special times in his life when his Christian life has grown in maturity.

 “We have been blessed with great biblical teaching in Australia and we should take this blessing and share it with those who have not heard of God’s love for them through Jesus.
 CMS enables people to do this.”

 Greg became a convinced Christian at the St Martin’s Kensington Confirmees House Party in 1961.
 Prior to entering Moore Theological College, he worked in Information Technology.
-Since his ordination in 1972, he has served in the parishes of Darling Point, Pymble and Fairfield, with CMS in Jakarta, Indonesia and in Armidale, Greenwich and Leura.
-He continues to minister in his home church, North Epping and in other parishes as locum tenens.
-He has also been a member of the Parramatta Anglican Regional Council, a member of The Bishop in Council and The Council of Triers of the Armidale Diocese and served on a number of church, school and community committees, councils and boards.
+Since his ordination in 1972, he has served in the parishes of Darling Point, Pymble and Fairfield, with CMS in Jakarta, Indonesia, and in Armidale, Greenwich and Leura.
+He continues to minister at his home church in North Epping and in other parishes as locum tenens.
+He has also been a member of the Parramatta Anglican Regional Council, a member of The Bishop in Council and The Council of Triers of the Armidale Diocese and served on a number of church, school and community committees, councils and Boards.

 With his wife Christine, Greg has had a long association with CMS.
-Since the mid 1970s he has been a sometime member of General Committee and Executive (NSW/ACT Branch and Qld/Nthn NSW Branch); Branch Candidates Committee (NSW/ACT), of which he is the current Chairman and as a Missionary in Full Connection (1980-1989).
+Since the mid 1970s he has been a sometime member of General Committee and Executive (NSW & ACT Branch and QNNSW Branch); Branch Candidates Committee (NSW & ACT), of which he is the current Chairman and as a missionary in Full Connection (1980-1989).